Joseph Smith was sealed to ten women under the age of twenty. Four were nineteen, three were seventeen, one was sixteen, and two were fourteen.

 During the winter of 1843, there were plenty of parties and balls. … Some of the young gentlemen got up a series of dancing parties, to be held at the Mansion once a week. … I had to stay home, as my father had been warned by the Prophet to keep his daughter away from there, because of the blacklegs and certain ones of questionable character who attended there. … I felt quite sore over it, and thought it a very unkind act in father to allow [my brother] to go and enjoy the dance unrestrained with others of my companions, and fetter me down, for no girl loved dancing better than I did, and I really felt that it was too much to bear.
 It made the dull school still more dull, and like a wild bird I longer for the freedom that was denied me; and thought myself a much abused child, and that it was pardonable if I did murmur.10

-It seems that if Helen were sexually involved with the Prophet as a plural wife, her anticipation of pregnancy and other wifely responsibilities might have made it clear she was no longer single.
+Helen’s feelings certainly don’t reflect those of one who considered herself married.
+Fourteen is young, but certainly old enough to understand the expectations of a married woman.
+It seems that if Helen were sexually involved with the Prophet as a plural wife, her anticipation of pregnancy and other wifely responsibilities might have made it clear to her that she was no longer single.
 In view of the conservative sexual standards embraced at that time, her longings to dance with teenage boys and otherwise socialize may have been subdued as she submitted to her wifehood.

-In 1892, the RLDS Church led by Joseph Smith III sued the Church of Christ (Temple Lot),12 disputing its claim to own the temple lot in Independence, Missouri.
-The Church of Christ (Temple Lot) held physical possession, and the RLDS Church took the official position that since it was the true successor of the church originally founded by Joseph Smith, it owned the property outright.13
+In 1892, the RLDS Church led by Joseph Smith III sued the Church of Christ (Temple Lot),11 disputing its claim to own the temple lot in Independence, Missouri.
+The Church of Christ (Temple Lot) held physical possession, and the RLDS Church took the official position that since it was the true successor of the church originally founded by Joseph Smith, it owned the property outright.12

-Although the LDS Church was not a party to the suit, it provided support to the Church of Christ (Temple Lot).
-The issue was parsed this way: If the Church of Christ (Temple Lot) could prove that plural marriage was part of the original Church, then the RLDS Church was obviously not the true successor since it failed to practice such a key doctrine.14
+Although the Church of Jesus Christ of Latter-day Saints was not a party to the suit, it provided support to the Church of Christ (Temple Lot).
+The issue was parsed this way: If the Church of Christ (Temple Lot) could prove that plural marriage was part of the original church, then the RLDS Church was obviously not the true successor since it failed to practice such a key doctrine.13

-During the proceedings, three plural wives of Joseph Smith (Lucy Walker, Emily Partridge, and Malissa Lott) were deposed.15
+During the proceedings, three plural wives of Joseph Smith (Lucy Walker, Emily Partridge, and Malissa Lott) were deposed.14

-Why was Helen Kimball not also called to testify in the Temple Lot trial regarding her marriage relations with Joseph Smith?
-She lived in Salt Lake City, geographically much closer than two of the three witnesses, Malissa Lott (thirty miles south in Lehi) and Lucy Walker (eighty-two miles north in Logan), who were called.
+Why was Helen Kimball Whitney not also called to testify in the Temple Lot trial regarding her marriage relations with Joseph Smith?
+She lived in Salt Lake City, geographically much closer than two of the three witnesses: Malissa Lott lived thirty miles south in Lehi, and Lucy Walker lived eighty-two miles north in Logan.

 A likely reason is that Helen could not provide the needed testimony.
-All three of Joseph Smith’s wives who did testify affirmed that sexual relations were part of their plural marriages to the Prophet.16 Testifying of either an unconsummated time-and-eternity sealing or an eternity-only marriage would have hurt the Temple Lot case.
-Such “spiritual” marriages would have been easily dismissed as unimportant.
+All three of Joseph Smith’s wives who did testify affirmed that sexual relations were part of their plural marriages to the Prophet.15 Testifying of an unconsummated sealing ceremony would have hurt the Temple Lot case.
+Such marriages would have been easily dismissed as unimportant.

 If Helen’s plural union did not include conjugality, her testimony would not have been helpful.
 If it did, the reason for not inviting her to testify is not obvious.
 Not only was Helen passed over, but Mary Elizabeth Lightner, Zina Huntington, and Patty Sessions, who were sealed to Joseph in eternity-only marriages, were similarly not deposed.

-The lack of evidence does not prove the lack of sexual relations, but several observations support that Helen’s marriage to Joseph Smith was not consummated.
+The lack of evidence does not prove the lack of sexual relations, but these observations are consistent with an unconsummated union.

 Two late sources support that at some point she might have been sealed to Joseph Smith.
-The first is Eliza R. Snow as documented in Andrew Jenson’s polygamy notes recorded in 1886 and published in the Historical Record article, “Plural Marriage” published in July 1887.18
+The first is Eliza R. Snow as documented in Andrew Jenson’s polygamy notes recorded in 1886 and published in the Historical Record article, “Plural Marriage” in July 1887.16

-The other piece of evidence supporting Nancy’s position as a plural wife of the Prophet comes from Orson F. Whitney, who was the son of Joseph Smith’s plural wife Helen Mar Kimball.
-It seems likely that Orson would have received information from his mother who was still living at the time Andrew Jenson’s list was published.
-However, the year after Jenson’s publication was printed Orson wrote that Nancy Maria Winchester was one of nine “wives of the Prophet who wedded Heber C. Kimball.”19
+The other piece of evidence supporting Nancy’s position as a plural wife of the Prophet comes from Orson F. Whitney, who was the son of Helen Mar Kimball and Horace Whitney.
+It seems likely that Orson would have received information from his mother, who was still living at the time Andrew Jenson’s list was published.
+The year after Jenson’s publication was printed, Orson wrote that Nancy Maria Winchester was one of nine “wives of the Prophet who wedded Heber C. Kimball.”17

-While it appears that Nancy Maria Winchester was fourteen or fifteen when she was sealed to Joseph Smith, no documentation exists suggesting that she was sexually involved with the Prophet at any time.
+While it appears that Nancy Maria Winchester was fourteen or fifteen when she was sealed to Joseph Smith, no documentation exists suggesting that she was sexually involved with the Prophet.

 - Kimball Young, Isn’t One Wife Enough?
 (New York: Henry Hold, 1954), 177. (back)

-- Gegory L. Smith [uncredited], “Joseph Smith’s marriages to young women,” Foundation for Apologetic Information & Research (FAIR), accessed November 1, 2009, http://en.fairmormon.org/Joseph_Smith_and_polygamy/Marriages_to_young_women#Historical_and_cultural_perspective. (back)
+- Gregory L. Smith [uncredited], “Joseph Smith’s marriages to young women,” Foundation for Apologetic Information & Research (FAIR), accessed November 1, 2009, http://en.fairmormon.org/Joseph_Smith_and_polygamy/Marriages_to_young_women#Historical_and_cultural_perspective. (back)

-- Typescript and copy of holograph reproduced in Jeni Broberg Holzapfel and Richard Neitzel Holzapfel, eds., A Woman’s View: Helen Mar Whitney’s Reminiscences of Early Church History (Provo, Utah: Religious Studies Center, BYU, 1997), 482–87. (back)
+- Jeni Broberg Holzapfel and Richard Neitzel Holzapfel, eds., A Woman’s View: Helen Mar Whitney’s Reminiscences of Early Church History (Provo, Utah: Religious Studies Center, BYU, 1997), 482–87. (back)